koenderks/aRtsy/README.md

 ## Highlights - Paint Strokes

-The "paint strokes" algorithm is my first self-made algorithm for generative art in R. The algorithm is based on the premisse that each point has a large chance to take over the color of an adjacent colored point, but also has a slight change of generating a new color.
+The `paint_strokes` algorithm is my first self-concocted algorithm for drawing on a canvas.
+The algorithm is based on the premisse that each point has a large chance to take over the color of an adjacent colored point, but also has a slight change of generating a new color.
 This causes these brush-like strokes on the canvas.

 You can use the `paint_strokes()` function from `R/paint_strokes.R` to make your own portrait like this.